RTippin/messenger-faker/README.md

     * `--delay=X` flag to set delay in seconds between each message.
     * `--admins` flag will only use admin participants if using a group thread.
 - `php artisan messenger:faker:image {thread}` | `--count=1` | `--delay=3` | `--admins` | `--local` | `--url=`
     * Make participants send image messages.
 Will also emit typing and mark read.
-If `--local` or `--url` is not set, we pull images from unsplash API.
+If `--local` or `--url` is not set, we pull images from the default image url in the config.
     * `--count=X` flag to set how many images are sent.
     * `--delay=X` flag to set delay in seconds between each image.
     * `--admins` flag will only use admin participants if using a group thread.